fabian-lu/Cafe/docs/index.md

 ## Status

-CAFE is in active development toward an open-source release and an EMNLP 2026 System Demonstration.
-The evaluation engine (`cafe-core`) is the first component;
-judging, statistics, the web platform, and the docs are landing incrementally.
+CAFE is open-source and under active development.
+The Python library (`cafe-core`), the LLM judge and mixed-effects statistics layers, and the self-hostable web platform are all shipped.
+See the [roadmap](https://cafe-ai.de/roadmap.html) for what is coming next.